alexiskitten/vk-bots-constructor/README.md

 # vk-bots-constructor

 This project is VK.com bots constructor backend app.
-It's like a simplified [robochat.io](https://robochat.io)
+It's like a simplified [robochat.io](https://robochat.io).
+Ya kakashka.

 Built with: TypeScript, Node.js microservices, NATS as message broker, MongoDB, and Hapi.js as web-framework